The unemployment rate makes us anticipate a downturn before 30 months and most likely before 7 months.

 The unemployment rate is one of my favourite indicators for measuring the level of advance of an economic cycle.
-When it is high, with the risk of inflation increasing, excess of monetary restrictions or speculative bubbles are less probable and so the chance of the direction of the economic cycle changing tends to be very limited.
+When it is high, with the risk of inflation increasing, excess of monetary restrictions or speculative bubbles are less probable and so the chance of change on the direction of the economic cycle tends to be very limited.
 But when the unemployment rate reaches levels that are too low, the opposite is also true.

 Exhibit 1 shows the minimum unemployment rates in the last six economic cycles, the dates when they took place and also the date when the S&P500 index reached its maximum.
 The average delay between the date of the minimum unemployment rate and the moment when the S&P500 index reaches the maximum is 6 months.
 The chart below also shows that the lowest unemployment rate in the last 50 years was 3.4% in 1968 and apart from that year, unemployment has never been lower than today since then.